Rethinking IRSTD: Single-Point Supervision Guided Encoder-only Framework is Enough for Infrared Small Target Detection: Methodology

 where $s$ denotes the output stride.
 The centroid is further refined to the position of maximum intensity within a local neighborhood in the original image, yielding $(\tilde{x}_k^{*}, \tilde{y}_k^{*})$ aligned with the true radiometric peak.

 \textbf{Gaussian spatial prior.} An isotropic Gaussian kernel centered at $(\tilde{x}_k^{*}, \tilde{y}_k^{*})$ encodes PSF-induced energy diffusion:

 where $\sigma$ controls spatial spread and $r=3\sigma$ defines the compact support radius beyond which the kernel is truncated to zero.
 The kernel has unit peak and is not normalized.
+PRPS is not intended to reconstruct target contours; instead, it provides a centroid-oriented local probabilistic response.
 We set $\sigma=2$ and $r=6$ in all experiments.
+This scale choice is empirically examined in Sec.~\ref{sec:ablation} and Tab.~\ref{tab:ab_PRPS_uavb}.